Skip to main content

 Follow the UPS guidelines for packing fragile items

-So, make sure to wrap your items with at least two inches (2") of large bubble wrap and fill up the empty space inside your box with foam sheets or packing peanuts.
+• So, make sure to wrap your items with at least two inches (2") of large bubble wrap and fill the space inside your box with foam sheets or packing peanuts.

 Purchase shipping insurance